 Here are all the best mint recipes!
 Fresh mint is incredibly versatile, great for drinks, salads, desserts….and even pesto.

 Got loads of fresh mint?
 This stuff runs rampant in the summer.
 Lucky for you, there are so many ways to use this incredible fresh herb!
 Mint is one of the most versatile of herbs: it works just as well in savory and sweet recipes!
 Add it to drinks and cocktails for the best refreshing flavor.
 Pull off beautiful leaves to garnish desserts, or throw it into salads to make a beautiful green pop.
-You can even use it to make pesto…which tastes just as delicious as basil pesto!
+You can even use it to make pesto.
 Here are all our favorite ways to use this beautiful herb.
-Let’s get cooking!

 One of the best mint recipes there is: mint water!
 This mint water tastes minty and incredibly refreshing: and at the same time has no calories or sugar!
 This unique recipe makes drinking lots of water that much more more fun.
 It takes only a few minutes of hands on time to whip up a big pitcher.